olehmisar/haxilium/README.md

 ### Create methods
 Besides default methods and methods which are automatically created for us by Haxilium(e.g., `setPlayerAfk()` from the [above section](#extend-player-object)), we can create our own methods.
 We use `method(name: string, methodFn: function)` to attach `methodFn` function to the room under the `name` name.
-In the following code we create function which adds "INFO: " prefix to the message that we want to send to the player:
+In the following code we create function which adds `'INFO: '` prefix to the message that we want to send to the player:
 ```js
 room.method('sendChatInfo', function (message, playerID) {
     // 'this' refers to the 'room' object.
 Don't use 'room' inside of callbacks, methods etc.